Military Pay Changes, Coming 1/1/15

 |Self Service - Withdraw or Edit IDT Request||266KB||PDF File|

-On this tab will provide customers with an overview of the new Pay Slip along with access instructions.
-See the Retired Global Pay Pay Slip demos for an example:
+On this tab we provide customers with an overview of the new Pay Slip.

 On this tab will notify payroll customers of changes to state tax processing for members who are assigned to states where military pay is only taxed when the member is stationed within his/her state of residence.
 JUMPS would start/stop state tax withholding upon PCS to/from a unit located in the member's domicile state.
 Members will need to be aware of how to manually start and stop their tax wittholding.